The Dangers Of Drinking Mouthwash - Comprehensive Wellness Center

 If you or someone you love has drunk mouthwash intentionally or swallowed mouthwash on accident and you suspect an overdose, it is imperative that you call 911 or the poison help hotline at 1-800-222-1222 immediately.

 The alcohol contained in mouthwash poses a health risk all on its own.
 When alcohol is ingested in large amounts, there is always the risk of drinking too much and developing alcohol poisoning – which can be deadly.

 Alcohol poisoning occurs when large amounts of alcohol are drunk over a short period of time.
 This results in a decreased breathing rate, decreased heart rate, and a potential coma.
 With drinking mouthwash, there are the same health risks as long term alcohol abuse with typical alcohol like beer or liquor.
 This includes an increased risk of developing:

 - Gastrointestinal issues

 Drinking mouthwash also has some additional risks involved due to the other chemicals in mouthwash.
 Drinking large amounts of mouthwash also drastically increases fluoride intake.
 This can result in fluoride poisoning.
 In extreme cases, fluoride poisoning is fatal.
-The most common symptoms of fluoride poisoning are :
+The most common symptoms and side effects of fluoride poisoning are :

 - Abdominal Pain

-Prolonged ingestions of fluoride also pose the risk of kidney damage and gastrointestinal irritation.
-Fluoride also able to cross the blood-brain barrier, negatively affecting neurological functioning which is especially dangerous in adolescents as their brains are still developing.
+Prolonged ingestion of fluoride also poses the risk of kidney damage and gastrointestinal irritation.
+Fluoride is also able to cross the blood-brain barrier, negatively affecting neurological functioning which is especially dangerous in adolescents as their brains are still developing.
 As a result, one of the dangers of drinking mouthwash is that it severely damages short term and long-term memory and cognitive function.